 Wayne-Daniel Berard, PhD, teaches Humanities at Nichols College, Dudley, MA.
 He publishes broadly in poetry, fiction, and non-fiction.
 His poetry chapbook, The Man Who Remembered Heaven, received the New Eden Award in 2003.
 His non-fiction When Christians Were Jews (That Is, Now), subtitled Recovering the Lost Jewishness of Christianity with the Gospel of Mark, was published in 2006 by Cowley Publications.
 A novel The Retreatants, was published in 2012 (Smashwords).
 A chapbook, Christine Day, Love Poems, was published in 2016 (Kittatuck Press).
 His novella, Everything We Want, was published in 2018 by Bloodstone Press.
 A poetry collection, The Realm of Blessing, was published in 2020 by Unsolicited Press.

 Leonor Scliar Cabral is one of Brazil’s leading linguists.
 She is also a poet who still loves traditional forms, such as the sonnet.
 Her book Consecration of the Alphabet consists of one rhymed sonnet for each letter of the Hebrew alphabet.
-The book was published in five languages in Brazil, with my translations into English.

 Susan Cossette is the author of Peggy Sue Messed Up (2017).
 A two-time recipient of the University of Connecticut’s Wallace Stevens Poetry Prize, her work has appeared in Rust and Moth, Clockwise Cat, Anti-Heroin Chic, and in the anthologies Tuesdays at Curley’s and After the Equinox.